Mildred Harriet Hussey1

 M, #81352, b.
 5 July 1858, d.
 30 September 1934

-Sir Ralph William Anstruther of Balcaskie, 6th Bt. was born on 5 July 1858.1 He was baptised at Beckenham, Kent, England.1 He was the son of Lt.-Col. Sir Robert Anstruther of Balcaskie, 5th Bt. and Louisa Maria Chowne Marshall.1 He married Mildred Harriet Hussey, daughter of Edward Hussey and Hon.
-Henrietta Sarah Windsor-Clive, on 5 August 1885 at St. Mark's, North Audley Street, London, England.1 He died on 30 September 1934 at age 76.2
+Sir Ralph William Anstruther of Balcaskie, 6th Bt. was born on 5 July 1858.1 He was the son of Lt.-Col. Sir Robert Anstruther of Balcaskie, 5th Bt. and Louisa Maria Chowne Marshall.1 He was baptised at Beckenham, Kent, EnglandG.1 He married Mildred Harriet Hussey, daughter of Edward Hussey and Hon.
+Henrietta Sarah Windsor-Clive, on 5 August 1885 at St. Mark's, North Audley Street, London, EnglandG.1 He died on 30 September 1934 at age 76.2

 Children of Sir Ralph William Anstruther of Balcaskie, 6th Bt. and Mildred Harriet Hussey